 Don't taste food that you're unsure about, just throw it out.

 Even if it looks and smells fine, it may not be safe to eat.

 8. Know when to avoid certain foods altogether

-These individuals are at greatest risk of severe health problems from food-poisoning and should take extra precautions by avoiding the following foods:
+These individuals are at greatest risk of severe health problems from food-poisoning.

 Raw or rare meat and poultry